 - Social Intelligence: One cannot succeed alone.
 You require an eco-system.
 Both Men and Women who succeeded in crafting great careers had a well developed backup system.
 Also, to give velocity to our new career choice, we must have a network of professional and like-minded winners who can take us ahead.
 Coaches and Mentors are also a vital element of this proposition.
 There has to be a consistent effort in expanding the circle of productive relationships.
 Social Intelligence is the key to transcend our Passion & Career into new geographies.

 All those who were the sculptors of their careers carefully crafted their careers with finesse and detail.
 They were never sure in the beginning but as small successes came their way they kept themselves going.
 These careers require persistence and self-development at all times in life.
-Opportunities are monetized by those who are capable.
+Opportunities are monetized by those who are willing and capable.
 IQ is not a definer of success.
 Logic fails when such careers are built.
 Careers driven by Passion and Sense of Purpose are formed on the edifice of uncertainties and unexplained whim of the heart.

 The moment of truth is when the passion and career of choice becomes an inspiring story for others to practice.
 Ultimately we can only leave a legacy behind for others to cherish when our own Passion relishes the fruits of success.
 It’s not about money alone it is all about living an enriched life that helped us evolve as we lived and walked the planet.
 It is about doing what we were always meant to do.
 We are born to win.